george-mountain/full-stack-recommendation-system/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a full-stack movie recommendation system featuring:
+This project is a full-stack Machine Learning movie recommendation system featuring:

 - React-based frontend with responsive UI
 - FastAPI backend with GRU4Rec recommendation model